 - Boundaries – a detailed written description of proposed boundaries within the City of Los Angeles, including rationale for drawing the proposed boundaries.
 The boundaries should be comprised of no less than 20,000 Neighborhood Council stakeholders unless exceptions apply.

-- Outreach – the outreach process used to identify stakeholders within the proposed Neighborhood Council boundaries must be described in detail and 200-500 signatures from stakeholders that have an interest within the proposed Neighborhood Council boundaries must be submitted and should reflect the broadest array of stakeholders who will actively participate in the proposed Neighborhood Council.
+- Outreach – the outreach process used to identify stakeholders within the proposed Neighborhood Council boundaries must be described in detail and 200 to 500 signatures from stakeholders that have an interest within the proposed Neighborhood Council boundaries must be submitted and should reflect the broadest array of stakeholders who will actively participate in the proposed Neighborhood Council.
 Stakeholder signature petitions must include the stakeholder’s first and last name, a contact email and/or phone, type of stakeholder (live, work, own real property or community interest) and the physical address associated with their stakeholdership.
 The physical address cannot be a post office box.
 The petition should also include language that states that the stakeholders understand that they are signing to support the creation of a new Neighborhood Council via the subdivision of existing Neighborhood Councils.
 Please include the names of the proposed and existing Neighborhood Councils.

 - Bylaws – bylaws for the proposed Neighborhood Council must be submitted.
 The Department will provide a bylaws template for petitioners.